MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 nginx its [documentation of the server directive](https://nginx.org/en/docs/http/ngx_http_core_module.html#server) explains that the `Host` HTTP header can be used to decide which virtual server a request should go to:

 > Sets configuration for a virtual server.
 There is no clear separation between IP-based (based on the IP address) and name-based (based on the “Host” request header field) virtual servers.
 Instead, the listen directives describe all addresses and ports that should accept connections for the server, and the server_name directive lists all server names.

+In order to understand this quote, you have to know that if you let both virtual server directive listen on port 8080, rather than having them listen on port 8080 and 8081 respectively, we'll get this error:

+> nginx: [warn] conflicting server name "" on 127.0.0.1:8080, ignored